wow50000/Lyndvhar/README.md

 The wiki is nonexistent.
 This is nothing yet.
 Don't ask about it.

 ## Discord
-The discord is nonexistent.
-This is nothing yet.
-Don't ask about it.
+[(https://discord.gg/hzJWyGspUC)] The discord is not fully prepared yet, so do not expect much.

 ## TODO
 Mapping